 The Judicial Power of the Poarch Band of Creek Indians is vested exclusively in a Judicial System which consists of a Tribal Supreme Court and a Tribal Court of General Jurisdiction known as the Tribal Court.
 The Courts have authority provided through Tribal Codes approved by the Tribal Council.
 The Tribal Supreme Court also has the authority to promulgate rules of Court for the Administration of the Judicial System, Rules of Civil Procedure and Rules of Criminal Procedure.
 The overall goal of the Tribal Judicial System is to institutionalize the rule of the law in the enhancement of the Tribe's capability to provide judicial services to its Tribal Members.
 The Tribal Judicial System is operated for the benefit of Tribal Members as an important exercise of sovereignty.

 The Poarch Band of Creek Indians Tribal Court is held twice a month on Mondays at 9:00 AM.
 Drug Court staffing and status hearings are held each Friday at 8:00 AM.
-The Court staff includes a Tribal Judge, Drug Court Judge, Tribal Court Administrator, Clerk of Court, Administrative Assistant, Certified Addictions Counselor, and a Legal Secretary.
+The Court staff includes a Tribal Judge, Drug Court Judge, Tribal Court Administrator, Clerk of Court, Tribal Court Assistant, Case Manager, Certified Addictions Counselor, and a Judicial Assistant.
 The Tribal Court Administration also administers the Tribal Probation and Public Defender programs.
-The Tribe's Police Chief, Education Director, and Human Services Coordinator serve as part of the Tribe's Drug Court Team.
+The Tribe's Police Chief, and Human Services Coordinator serve as part of the Tribe's Drug Court Team.
+The Tribe’s Drug Court Team also serves as a Tribal Court Advisory Board.
 The Tribal Prosecutor, located within the Legal Department also serves a vital role within both Tribal Court and Drug Court.
 The Supreme Court consists of one (1) Chief Justice and two (2) Associate Justices.
 All Judges within the Tribal Judicial System are licensed attorneys and are appointed by the Tribal Council.
+The Judicial System is directed through the Public Safety Division.